miklevin/MikeLev.in/_posts/2024-09-26-theres-no-home-like-nix.md

 ## Well, that's nice.
 But what about Apple Metal support for Apple GPUs?

-PerplexityAI: Unfortunately, this Nix flake does not directly support Apple Metal.
+**PerplexityAI**: Unfortunately, this Nix flake does not directly support Apple Metal.
 Here are the key reasons:

 1. Platform specificity: Metal is an Apple-specific graphics API, while this flake is designed to work across multiple platforms, including Linux and macOS[1].
 2. No Metal-specific packages: The flake doesn't include any Metal-specific packages or dependencies in its buildInputs[4].